jrsmith3/cv/cv.rst

 =======

 I have expertise in leading technical teams which build sophisticated computational applications.
-Prior to my current position, I worked in fundamental scientific research investigating the physics of energy conversion devices, nanolithography, and wide-bandgap semiconductor power devices.
+Prior to working in software, I worked in fundamental scientific research investigating the physics of energy conversion devices, nanolithography, and wide-bandgap semiconductor power devices.